FarronF/limerick-council-meetings/meetings/2022/11/21-Monthly Meeting of Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 21st November 2022.md

 I will ask at the next meeting of the Metropolitan District of Limerick if the Director responsible

-could provide leaf cleaning schedule for the City area.--- 5
+could provide leaf cleaning schedule for the City area.
+---
+5

 **19.Question submitted by Councillor S. Novak Uí Chonchúir**